 Cincinnati Urban Plunge

 The 10th annual Cincinnati Urban Plunge will take place on September 23rd and 24th.
 Students will have the opportunity to serve at a homeless shelter, soup kitchen, and after school program.
 Participants will also take part in the 17th annual Mayerson Student Service Leadership Workshop at the University of Cincinnati.
-If you would like to be among the 7 PSL students to represent PHS please complete this form by Friday, August 22nd.

 "Never doubt that a group of thoughtful committed citizens can change the world.
 Indeed, it is the only thing that ever has."